click on photo to go back

 For the next thirty years of his career he mainly performed as a singer and character actor in Broadway musicals.

-Chief comedian of the Municipal Opera Company, St. Louis for a number of seasons he gave a talk "How to create a humorous role" for the Town Club members on Jun 19.
+Chief comedian of the Municipal Opera Company, St. Louis for a number of seasons he was seen in The Student Prince (Municipal Theater, Forest Park, June 10.
+1929) and gave a talk "How to create a humorous role" for the Town Club members on Jun 19.
 1929.

 Helen Kolb was granted an interlocutory decree of divorce in the N.Y.
 Supreme Court.
 Mrs. Kolb alleged statutory offense with an unnamed woman at Broadway hotel, Oct.
 7 1929.